AudioBible/KJV/USAGE.md

     GAL 3:28 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

-# audiobible find have well spoken -A5
+# audiobible find well spoken -A5

     DEUT 18:17 And the LORD said unto me, They have well spoken that which they have spoken.